-Iron and sulfate levels in the water will determine the life of the anode rod.
+Iron and mineral content levels in the water will determine the life of the anode rod.

-Operating the water heater without proper anode protection will decrease tank life and will void your warranty on the tank.
-NOTE: Tank is drained by removing anode rod.
+Operating the water heater with out proper anode protection will decrease tank life and will void warranty on the tank .NOTE : Tank is drained by removing anode rod.

-To extend anode life, drain water from tank whenever RV is not being used.
-Avoid any extended time of non-use with water in tank.
+To extend life of anode rod, drain the water from tank when ever RV is not being used.
 Also refer to the section on winterizing.